Opendoor Fees: Is the Convenience Worth the Cost?

 "We were in a position where taking ... less money was worth it for us.
 If you go in with that mindset, it's great.
 But if we were in a scenario where we weren't as timebound, I think going the traditional route is probably the way we would go, just to get the better profitability out of it."

-If you're considering selling to Opendoor but worried about losing equity, you should compare multiple cash offers against a realtor's estimate of what you'd get selling as is on the open market.
+If you're considering selling to Opendoor but worried about losing equity, you should compare offers from multiple cash buyers against a realtor's estimate of what you'd get selling as is on the open market.
+A free service like Clever Offers can save you time exploring those options.

 FAQ about Opendoor fees